sph-mn/sph-db/readme.md

 # possible enhancements
 * currently index inserts with data too large are rejected. add an option to truncate instead
-* make it possible to increase the maximum number of types. needs a new data structure for types for that
+* make it possible to increase the maximum number of types. would need a new data structure for the type cache
 * validator functions for indices and graph data consistency
-* float values as ordinals has not yet been tested
+* float values as ordinals has not been tested
 * at some places MDB_SET_RANGE and MDB_GET_BOTH_RANGE is used in succession. maybe get-both-range includes set-range and the latter can be left out
-* search in index keys
+* search with matcher functions in index keys
-* partial indices. data filter function given at index definition
+* partial indices. with a data filter function given at index definition
-* float values for virtual nodes not implemented
-* find solution to nested transactions lmdb issue
+* nested transactions. supposedly possible in lmdb but not working
-* reduce use of mixed i_array_* and db_ids_new, db_nodes_new, etc api complication
+* simplified status bindings. status_require is a long word to be written frequently

 # development
-this section is for when you want to change sph-db itself. the primary source code is currently under source/sc. source/c-precompiled is updated by ``exe/compile-sc``. code files from submodules are copied into source/sc/foreign before compiling from sc to c. depending on circumstances, in the future, the sc dependency could be dropped and the c code could be made primary. the general development stages for new sph-db features is design, basic code implementation, tests that use the new features, debugging, memory-leak tests (``exe/valgrind-test``) and documentation
+this section is for when you want to change sph-db itself. the primary source code is currently under source/sc. source/c-precompiled is updated by ``exe/compile-sc``. code files from submodules are copied into source/sc/foreign before compilation from sc to c. depending on circumstances, in the future, the sc dependency could be dropped and the c code could be made primary. the general development stages for new sph-db features is design, basic code implementation, tests that use the new features, debugging, memory-leak tests (``exe/valgrind-test``) and documentation